sofa-framework/sofa/applications/plugins/ArticulatedSystemPlugin/README.md

 # ArticulatedSystemPlugin

-Note: Controllers have created by the company Digital Trainers
+Note: Controllers have been created by the company Digital Trainers